jasLogic/bare-metal-arm/3_update_buspirate_setup_openocd/README.md

-# Updating the BusPirate and setting up OpenOCD
+# Updating the Bus Pirate and setting up OpenOCD

-## Updating the BusPirate
+## Updating the Bus Pirate

-Since most BusPirates are shipped with old firmware, we need to update to at least version 5.8 for OpenOCD to work.
+Since most Bus Pirates are shipped with old firmware, we need to update to at least version 5.8 for OpenOCD to work.
 You also need to enable OpenOCD support in some versions.
 See [this](http://dangerousprototypes.com/docs/Bus_Pirate#JTAG_and_OpenOCD) table: